Tools Support

 Common Packing Mistakes in LCL

-Using untreated pallets: Results in ISPM-15 rejection at port.
-Your consolidator removes the cargo, transfers it to a treated pallet, and bills you for labor.
-Cost: $50-$150 per pallet, plus 1-2 day delay.
+Using untreated pallets leads straight to ISPM-15 rejection at the port.
+Your consolidator then pulls the cargo off.
+They move it onto a treated pallet, and bill you for the labor.
+This costs $50-$150 per pallet, plus a 1-2 day delay.

-Overweight pallets (>600 lbs): At destination drayage, equipment operators refuse to unload, or pallet collapses mid-handling.
-Result: cargo damage and liability disputes.
+Overweight pallets, over 600 lbs, cause real trouble.
+At destination drayage, equipment operators may just refuse to unload them.
+Or the pallet collapses mid-handling.
+Either way, you end up with cargo damage and a liability dispute.

-Oversized cartons: Standard carton dimensions are 24×24×24" or smaller.
-Very large cartons (36×36×36") can't be restacked and waste consolidation space, increasing your per-unit cost.
+Oversized cartons cause problems too.
+Standard carton size runs 24×24×24" or smaller.
+Very large cartons, at 36×36×36", can't get restacked well.
+They waste space in the consolidation, which raises your per-unit cost.

-Poor carton sealing: Unsealed or lightly taped cartons pop open during handling, goods spill, and adjacent cargo gets damaged or contaminated.
+Poor carton sealing brings its own risk.
+Unsealed or lightly taped cartons pop open during handling.
+Goods spill out.
+Nearby cargo then gets damaged or even contaminated.

-Missing or illegible labels: Customs and drayage can't match pallets to documentation.
-Delays of 3-5 days are common.
-Worst case: your shipment gets commingled with another shipper's cargo.
+Missing or hard-to-read labels cause a different kind of headache.
+Customs and drayage staff can't match your pallets to your papers.
+Delays of 3-5 days show up often.
+In the worst case, your shipment gets mixed in with another shipper's cargo.

-Shrink wrap without corner protectors: When pallets are stacked in the consolidation warehouse, heavy goods above crush light goods below.
-Corner protectors cost $5-$10 per pallet but prevent damage worth hundreds.
+Shrink wrap alone, with no corner protectors, isn't enough.
+When pallets stack up in the consolidation warehouse, heavy goods on top crush the light goods below.
+Corner protectors cost just $5-$10 per pallet.
+But they prevent damage worth hundreds more.

-Mixing hazardous and non-hazardous: A single lithium battery or flammable item mixed in triggers DG fees for the entire consolidation.
+Mixing hazardous items with non-hazardous ones causes a bigger problem than you'd think.
+A single lithium battery or flammable item mixed in triggers DG fees for the whole consolidation, not just your pallet.

 LCL Packing: Frequently Asked Questions